 Hello!
 I'm Paweł Charasz (pronounced as: ˈpa.vɛw xa.raʂ).

-My research interests are in comparative political economy and political economy of development.
-In particular, my research centers on the effects of institutions on long-term political and economic development.
+My research interests are in comparative politics, political economy, and economic history.
+I study the long-run effects of institutions and political processes on economic and political development, with an emphasis on cities and municipalities.
 My dissertation explores the role of one such particular institution—the city charter.

-My work takes an interdisciplinary approach, drawing on insights not only from my own field of political science, but also from economics, history, geography, law, sociology, and beyond.
-In my research, I employ a variety of tools such as econometric analysis, game theory, GIS mapping, survey experiments and the use of archival research.
+In my research, I take an interdisciplinary approach, drawing on insights not only from my field of political science but also from economics, history, geography, law, sociology, and beyond.
+My work combines theory building with empirical rigor, utilizes original data, and integrates multiple methods such as econometric analysis, GIS mapping, game theory, survey experiments, and archival research.

-Before beginning my doctoral studies, I have graduated with a BSc in Economics from Tilburg University, an MSc in International Political Economy from Nanyang Technological University and an MA in Economics from Duke University.
+Before beginning my doctoral studies, I graduated with a BSc in Economics from Tilburg University, an MSc in International Political Economy from Nanyang Technological University, and an MA in Economics from Duke University.

 E-mail: pawel_charasz (at) brown.edu